Enterwell/react-starter/README.md

 * `CHANGELOG.md` - used for keeping [application change logs](https://keepachangelog.com/en/1.0.0/) (adding new features, fixing bugs, etc.)

 ### Project root folders
+* `.storybook` - a folder used for [Storybook](https://storybook.js.org/) configuration which contains various configuration files
 * `app-models` - a place where all the app-models that exist within the application are stored
 * `component-models` - a place where all the component-models that exist within the application are stored
 * `components` - a place where all components that are not related to only one `view` are stored (so-called *shared components*)